Sharzzz001/Sanskrit-OCR/readme.md

 4. Results will be generated in the results folder.
 Be sure to have unique names of the image files else they'll be overwritten in the results.

 Note:
-1. Only images with jpg extensions will work.
+1. Only images with jpg, png extensions will work.
 Will add support for more image types in the future!
 2. Having CUDA installed in your system with a CUDA supported gpu will really help as the recognition model uses cuda features.